mdkvaofficial/history-of-kayani-caste/README.md

-# Overview of Gakhar Caste
+# Overview of Kayani Caste

-This project provides an overview of the Gakhar caste, developed using **Svelte.js**.
+This project provides an overview of the Gakhar / Kayani caste, developed using **Svelte.js**.
 It serves as a starting point for a broader project that will eventually include detailed information about various other races and ethnic groups.

 ## Project Description